openebs-archive/openebs-docs/docs/faq.md

-OpenEBS have three storage Engines, Jiva, cStor and LocalPV which can be used to provision OpenEBS volume.
+OpenEBS have three storage Engines, Jiva, cStor and LocalPV which can be used to provision OpenEBS volumes.

 Jiva requires the disk to be mounted (i.e., attached, formatted with a filesystem and mounted).

-For LocalPV based on device, details of disk mount status can be obtained from [here](/docs/next/uglocalpv.html#General-verification-for-disk-mount-status-for-Local-PV-based-on-device).
+For LocalPV based on device, details of disk mount status can be obtained [here](/docs/next/uglocalpv.html#General-verification-for-disk-mount-status-for-Local-PV-based-on-device).

 cStor can consume disks that are attached (are visible to OS as SCSI devices) to the Nodes which does not have any filesystem and it should be unmounted on the Node.
-It is good to wipe out the disk if you use existing disks for cStor pool creation.
+It is recommended to wipe out the disk if it was previously used.

 In case you need to use Local SSDs as block devices for provisioning cStor volume, you will have to first unmount them and remove any the filesystem if it has.
 On GKE, the Local SSDs are formatted with ext4 and mounted under "/mnt/disks/".
-If local SSDs are not unmounted and not removed the file system, then cStor pool creation will fail.
+If local SSDs are mounted and contains any file system, then cStor pool creation will fail.

 <a href="#top">Go to top</a>